Expert / 2 November, 2021 / My Baba

 For example, if the mum is having an argument, not only will the baby be able to hear the aggressive nature of those sounds but they will also feel the effects of the stress hormone the mum’s body will be releasing.

-During pregnancy all of the baby’s neural pathways are developing.
-These pathways spring in to life in response to sensations such as a reaction to a bright light through the belly or sucking their thumb.
-At birth children have more neurons than they will have at any other time of their lives.
-What very few are aware of is that the stress hormone cortisol can have a direct affect on the development of your baby’s brain.
+During pregnancy, all of the baby’s neural pathways are developing.
+These pathways spring into life in response to sensations such as a reaction to a bright light through the belly or sucking their thumb.
+At birth, children have more neurons than they will have at any other time of their lives.
+What very few are aware of is that the stress hormone cortisol can have a direct effect on the development of your baby’s brain.